KRLabsOrg/RAGFactChecker/README.md

 - **Triplet Generator**: Extracts factual relationships from the input text in the form of triplets, which consist of a subject, predicate, and object.
 This is done using LLMs.
 - **Fact Checker**: Compares these triplets with those from a reference text to determine if they match (true/false).
 - **Hallucination Generator**: An LLM generator that generates hallucinated triplets from the reference documents.
 This is done in order to synthetically generate a dataset of hallucinated triplets.

-Please note that this fact-checking system was built and validated in https://huggingface.co/datasets/rag-datasets/rag-mini-bioasq dataset, specifically on the Thyroid topic.
-There is no guarantee that it will work for other datasets and might need more adjustments to be used for other datasets.

 ## Installation